cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 Note that the CDAP Explore service ignores this setting and needs to be able to impersonate users who can create and access entities in CDAP.
 This can by done by adding properties in your ``core-site.xml``.
-The first property allows CDAP to impersonate users belonging to ``group1`` and ``group2`` and the second property allows Hive to impersonate on all hosts::
+The first property allows Hive to impersonate users belonging to ``group1`` and ``group2`` and the second property allows Hive to impersonate on all hosts::